All Episodes

 The only admonition I would put out there is, you know, try not to just think about yourself.

-I believe in liberty, freedom, and the ability of people to make choices in their life, but then don't go around grandma and grandpa and risk passing on a virus to them.
+If you're willing to take risks and your level of risk is higher than maybe other people, okay, I believe in liberty, freedom, and the ability of people to make choices in their life, but then don't go around grandma and grandpa and risk passing on a virus to them because the one thing that stayed constant was older people are far more vulnerable to these things.

-And I mentioned the Pfizer CEO.
+And I mentioned the FISA CEO.

-Third, saying a third COVID vaccine dose is likely needed within 12 months.
+I mentioned this at the start of the program, excuse me, saying a third COVID vaccine dose is likely needed within 12 months.

-I wish we would have known that earlier.
+We wish we would have known that earlier.

 People would have had full knowledge before they got the vaccine.